1995 Speedway World Team Cup

 The 1995 Speedway World Team Cup was the 36th edition of the FIM Speedway World Team Cup to determine the team world champions.

-The final took place at the Stadion Miejski Polonii (Bydgoszcz) in Poland.
+The final took place at the Polonia Bydgoszcz Stadium in Poland.
 Hans Nielsen (paired with Tommy Knudsen) won his tenth gold medal and in the process sent Denmark to their tenth title success and clear of England in the all time winners list.